Šerua: Worship

 Oldest attestations of Šerua come from the late Sargonic period.
 She continued to be worshiped in Assur even after the fall of the Neo-Assyrian Empire, as late as in the Parthian period.
 A temple of Ashur and Šerua, the E-metebalāšegiagallana (Sumerian: "house, worthy of office, provided with a bride") is known from a Babylonian text.
 Additionally, a possible sanctuary dedicated to her, perhaps located in a temple of Ashur, is attested in an inscription of Shalmaneser I. One of the city gates of Assur was named after her.
 A text called the Divine Directory of Assur in modern scholarship gives its full name as "Šerua Brings Favour on her Land."
 However, it does not appear in enumerations of the city's gates in other sources, such as inscriptions of Erishum I and Shalmaneser III.

 An Assyrian royal ritual taking place in the month Šabaṭu involved Šerua, as well as Kippat-māti and Tašmetu.
 It is possible their role was to mediate on behalf of the reigning kings with his deceased ancestors and with the highest gods of the pantheon, such as Anu.
 She is also mentioned in the Coronation Hymn of Ashurbanipal.
-In a Takultu ritual text from the reign of this king she appears after various manifestations of Ashur, Enlil, Anu, Ea, Sin, Adad and Ishtar, but before Ninurta.
+In a Tākultu ritual text from the reign of this king she appears after various manifestations of Ashur, Enlil, Anu, Ea, Sin, Adad and Ishtar, but before Ninurta.
 In a similar text from the reign of Sennacherib she precedes Mullissu.

 Šerua is attested in theophoric names.
 For example, the daughter of Ashur-uballit I bore the name Muballiṭat-Šerua.

 Possible Babylonian attestations

-It has also been suggested that Šerūa was introduced to Uruk during a period of neo-Assyrian control as a reference to tenant farmers working in a field belonging to this deity is known from the Eanna archive.
+It has also been suggested that Šerūa was introduced to Uruk during a period of Neo-Assyrian control as a reference to tenant farmers working in a field belonging to this deity is known from the Eanna archive.
 The name was written as dEDIN in this case.
 It is also possible that the epithet Aššurītu, "the Assyrian," referred to her in documents from this city.
 In other contexts, it referred to Mullissu.